stases/math4ai_temp/docs/essentials/change_of_basis.md

 which is exactly the expected result, because if we speak the _language_ of the $$\{\mathbf{d_1}, \mathbf{d_2}\}$$ basis, we would write the vector $$\mathbf{d_1}$$ as $$\mathbf{d_1} = \begin{bmatrix}1,0\end{bmatrix}^{\text{T}}$$.

+{: .summary}
+In this section, we have found a way that ensures that the effect of a matrix doesn't depend on the basis used.
+To do so, we adjust the matrix entries depending on the basis.
+To transform a matrix from the canonical basis to an arbitrary basis, we take a vector from the new basis, transform it to the old basis, apply the matrix, and transform the result back to the new basis.

 [^1]: In this context, translation is meant in the context of the language, not as a spatial translation.